Culture Summit Abu Dhabi

-Culture Summit Abu Dhabi is the world’s first high-level summit that convenes leaders from the worlds of the arts, media, public policy, and technology.
-The mission of the conference is to identify ways that culture can raise awareness, build bridges, and promote positive change.
+Culture Summit Abu Dhabi is a summit that convenes leaders from the worlds of the arts, media, public policy, and technology.

-It is organized and produced by The Rothkopf Group (TRG) and The Canales Project Ventures (TCPV) along with Abu Dhabi Department of Culture & Tourism.
+It was organized and produced by The Rothkopf Group (TRG) and The Canales Project Ventures (TCPV), along with the Abu Dhabi Department of Culture & Tourism.

+From 2019 onward, the summit has been fully organized and hosted by DCT Abu Dhabi.
+Culture Summit Abu Dhabi is now organized by the Department of Culture and Tourism – Abu Dhabi (DCT Abu Dhabi), in partnership with global institutions such as UNESCO, the Design Museum, and the Recording Academy.
+DCT Abu Dhabi leads all programming, planning, and execution for the summit.

-Culture Summit 2018 took place at Saadiyat Island, Abu Dhabi, UAE throughout April 8-12, 2018, and was focused on the theme of “Unexpected Collaborations.”
+Culture Summit 2018 took place at Saadiyat Island, Abu Dhabi, UAE, throughout April 8-12, 2018, and was focused on the theme of “Unexpected Collaborations.”
 The event featured a series of curated performances, exhibits, and interventions by renowned artists and musicians across the world.
-The performances came from everywhere from European Union Youth Orchestra to Abu Dhabi’s Bait Al Oud musical academy, with new collaborations transcending disciplinary and cultural boundaries.
+The performances came from everywhere, from the European Union Youth Orchestra to Abu Dhabi’s Bait Al Oud musical academy, with new collaborations transcending disciplinary and cultural boundaries.

-“We are looking for the 2018 event to build on the success of the first inaugural summit,” said HE Noura Al Kaabi, “We expect to generate concrete efforts and tangible results in identifying ways to enhance and support arts education worldwide by connecting with sectors that may not seem quite so relevant to supporting culture, or contributing to public awareness.
-We believe that the concept of culture is broad and all-inclusive, and endures great potentials to impact people’s lives.”
-Talks featured such speakers as the Solomon R. Guggenheim Museum’s Artistic Director Nancy Spector; Touria el Glaoui, Founder, 1:54 Contemporary African Art Fair, and Nobel Peace Laureate Kailash Satyarthi.
+The most recent edition, held from 27–29 April 2025, explored the theme “Culture for Humanity and Beyond,” focusing on how culture can foster resilience, address global challenges, and be shaped by rapid technological advances such as artificial intelligence.
+Earlier editions focused on themes such as “A Matter of Time” (2024), with an expanding agenda on heritage, creativity, and cross-disciplinary dialogue.

 Organization

-The Summit was planned with an intention of being the "Davos of culture" and a place "to highlight the power of collective imagination as a force for good."
+The Summit was planned with an intention of being the "Davos of Culture" and a place "to highlight the power of collective imagination as a force for good."

 Participants

 The 2017 inaugural event was attended by 450 delegates from 80 countries, including internationally acclaimed visual artist Idris Khan, Academy Award-winning composer and conductor Tan Dun, former United States Secretary of State Madeleine Albright, MacArthur Fellow and award-winning choreographer Liz Lerman, His Excellency Dr. Anwar Gargash, UAE Minister of State for Foreign Affairs, and His Excellency Dr. Zaki Anwar Nusseibeh, UAE Assistant Minister of Foreign Affairs and International Cooperation.
-It was, however, criticized for excluding a lot of local Emirati artists.
+It was however, criticized for excluding a lot of local Emirati artists.
 CultureSummit 2017 hosted representatives from the following organizations: